DinkyToyz/wtmcsServiceDispatcher/docs/1.0/index.md

   Limit the minimum and maximum range of service building (mitigates effects of assets with extreme range).

 - **Range modifier**:
   A value with which service buildings ranges are multiplied.
-Only available i the config file at the moment.
+Only available in the configuration file at the moment.

 - **Range minimum**:
   Minimum service building range value when limiting building ranges.
-Only available i the config file at the moment.
+Only available in the configuration file at the moment.

 - **Range maximum**:
   Maximum service building range value when limiting building ranges.
-Only available i the config file at the moment.
+Only available in the configuration file at the moment.

 ### Standard Service Options